 Allie Hanly: Good morning!
 You’re wearing your t-shirt!

 Allie Hanly: Welcome to Saltgrass, a show about how local communities can engage with the climate crisis at a grassroots level.
 My name is Allie Hanly.
 What you just heard was me arriving at my brother’s house in Naarm, or Melbourne.
 My nephew Oliver, wearing a Saltgrass t-shirt was about to come with me on his first ever protest.
 A Student Strike for Climate.
 He’s 14 years old.
 (Allie to Oliver) What are you watching?

 Oliver: A video about nuclear energy.

 Allie Hanly: Ah.
-So, we need: a sunhat, sunscreen, water bottle and… shoes you can run really fast in, in case like it goes chaotic and we have to like run.
+So, we need: a sunhat, sunscreen, water bottle and… (Allie uses a slightly more dramatic voice) shoes you can run really fast in, in case like it goes chaotic and we have to like run.

 Allie Hanly: I’m kidding.
 It’s not going to be like that.
 Is your phone charged?
 Yeah, because mine’s not fully charged.
 I might charge it a bit before we go.
 And if the police ask you any questions, you say ‘I don’t know anything.’

 Oliver: Okay.
 I’m saying I’m part of the press.

 Allie Hanly: Today, I’ll be taking you along for the ride as Oli and I head into Melbourne and take part in the Student Strike for Climate that happened on the 25th of March, this year, 2022.
 It was a global day of action, where there were similar events, not just around Australia but around the world.
 We joined a huge crowd in the city and marched several city blocks.
 We disrupted traffic and made lots of noise.
 I chatted to some of the young people that were there to hear what made them want to join the march.